 This is the tap for the Scrumpy Wasp Cider Mill located on the Rosedene Farm at East Markham and is definitely one for cider lovers, however, one/two hand pulled beers from local breweries, bottled beer, lager and a good selection of wines and spirits are also available.
 The interior of the Bad Apple is not large but there is a good sized outside seating area.

 - Queen's Hotel

 Situated on the main street, this cosy pub has a friendly atmosphere enhanced by an open fire in winter.
-A single bar with five beers available serves the lounge and dining areas.
+The bar with six real ales serves the seated area with television and the dining areas.
 Food ranges from hot and cold snacks to full home-cooked meals.
 There is a large garden area at the rear of the car park.
+Quiz night is Sunday.
 The Queens Hotel has received several North Notts CAMRA awards.

 - Bad Apple Bar Rosedene Farm, Mark Lane East Markham NG22 0QU ku.oc.psawypmurcs@mit07771 703370

 Friendly restaurant, refurbished to a high standard with a separate drinking area - drinking at the bar is discouraged.
 There is a house beer called Old Plough Best Bitter.

 - Old Plough Inn Main Street Egmanton NG22 0EZ (01777) 870857